yahoo/serialize-javascript/README.md

 #### `options.unsafe`

-This option is to signal `serialize()` that you want to do a straight convertion without the XSS protection.
+This option is to signal `serialize()` that we want to do a straight conversion, without the XSS protection.
 This options needs to be explicitly set to `true`.
 HTML characters and JavaScript line terminators will not be escaped.
 You will have to roll your own.

 ```js
 serialize(obj, {unsafe: true});